Al-Zawahri’s path went from Cairo clinic to top of al-Qaida | Federal News Network

 But al-Zawahri sought to co-opt the wave of uprisings, insisting that they would have been impossible if the 9/11 attacks had not weakened America.
 And he urged Islamic hard-liners to take over in the nations where leaders had fallen.

-From an early age, al-Zawahri was enflamed by the radical writings of Sayed Qutb, the Egyptian Islamist who taught that Arab regimes were “infidel” and should be replaced by Islamic rule.
+From an early age, he was enflamed by the radical writings of Sayed Qutb, the Egyptian Islamist who taught that Arab regimes were “infidel” and should be replaced by Islamic rule.

 In the 1970s, as he earned his medical degree as a surgeon, he was active in militant circles.
 He merged his own militant cell with others to form the group Islamic Jihad and began trying to infiltrate the military — at one point even storing weapons in his private clinic.